Advertisement

 3. Manage materials

 While you might dream of a granite countertop and floor-to-ceiling tiles, this will cause a major dent in your budget.
 These days there are plenty of tapware and vanity options that look the part but don’t cost the earth.
-Do some price checks on Google or try checking out some bigger chain store brands who can offer budget-friendly toilets and vanities because of their size and buying power.
+Do some price checks on Google or try checking out some bigger chain store brands that can offer budget-friendly toilets and vanities because of their size and buying power.

 The cost of tiling can easily add up, especially when you need to get a tiler in.
 Instead, swap tiles for vinyl or laminate flooring and consider painting.
-Soothing nature inspired colours will give your ensuite a designer touch and are a more considered option than stark white.
-But make sure you choose specialised, mould resistant paint.
+Soothing nature-inspired colours will give your ensuite a designer touch and are a more considered option than stark white.
+But make sure you choose specialised, mould-resistant paint.
 If you really have your heart set on tiles limit them to specific areas like behind the basin or mix with cheaper tiles as an accent.

-If you’re worried that your budget-friendly choices will look less than luxurious, remember that final touches can make a major difference to the overall look and feel of your space.
+Pro tip: If you’re worried that your budget-friendly choices will look less than luxurious, remember that final touches can make a major difference to the overall look and feel of your space.
 Lighting fixtures, hand towels, artisan soaps and indoor plants can really lift your look.